janusvrensburg/ms-d365-fo/sql/warehouse-location.md

 <br />

-> Enumerations can be customized, please review before implementing.
+> Enumerations can be customized; please review before implementing.

 <br />